pssst/pssst/README.md

 ### Pull

 Returns the next message from the users box.
 Messages will be pulled in order from first to last.
 If no box is specified, the default box `box` is used.
-The `time` field of the message will be filled in by the server with the current timestamp while processing the incoming message.
+The `meta.time` field of the message will be filled in by the server with the servers current `EPOCH` timestamp while processing the pushed message.

 **Request**
 ```
 GET /1/<username>/<boxname>/ HTTP/1.1
 host: api.pssst.name